yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

 # delete the following folders which would otherwise cause problems when running `04_qiime2_part2.bash`
 rm -rf data/qiime2/core-metrics-results/ data/qiime2/robust-Aitchison-pca/
 ```
-2.Download raw sequence data and reference database/phylogenetic tree for the analysis.
+2.Download the raw sequence data and reference database/phylogenetic tree for the analysis.
 ```bash
 bash code/00_setup.bash
 ```